ntvy95/hide/README.md

 Poster always has the permission to view the hidden content in his / her own post.
 Users have the right to edit a post still can see the hidden content through editing the post.

 The BBCode is still named "hide" for my own forum's purpose.
-If you want to change the BBCode tag name for compatibility with marcovo's work, just go ahead and edit [event/listener.php](event/listener.php).
+If you want to change the BBCode tag name for compatibility with marcovo's work, just go ahead and edit [event/listener.php at lines 189 and 190](event/listener.php#L189).